Using Word Styles is the easiest way to format an ebook in Word before you publish your ebook.

-This is the most important part of how to format an ebook.
-As an ebook must be flexible in how it displays text, you need to use a first line indent, with no line spacing at all.
+This is the most important part of how to format a book in Word.
+Because an ebook must be flexible in how it displays text, you need to use a first-line indent, with no line spacing at all.

 For Normal text, the settings above are optimal for an ebook.